synexTG/mediadiscordrichpresence/README.md

 - Add an option to disable rich presence between certain hours
 - Add tray icon with a possible configuration window
 - Add show and hide console to the tray menu (default will be hidden)
-- Add a json database which saves already to imgur uploaded file links to avoid unnecessary image uploads
 - Bug fix: If there are more than two sessions for the user prioritize the playing one
+- Add upload date to image data store and remove all links older than 30 days on startup -> saves disk space and avoids possible 404 errors from deletions by imgur

 ## Example Config
 ```json